We know from research that effective parental participation can have a positive impact on a child’s:

 Parentkind is currently running a parental engagement project with 20 schools in Doncaster, and due to popular demand, we will be running an extra workshop to support more schools in Doncaster with this challenging topic.

 Join Parentkind’s expert trainer, Kim Balmer, on the 26th November in Doncaster for a CPD accredited foundation workshop on how to build your whole school approach to parental engagement.
 Kim will guide you through the benefits of parental engagement and, using Parentkind’s evidence based framework, you’ll build a robust tailored strategy to build on your leadership skills and your parental engagement strategies to make headway on school improvement.

 It is being held at the Central Family Hub, Welcome Way, Doncaster DN1 3QS.
 The cost is £150+VAT per delegate, including refreshments & lunch (this cost is with 25% discount – the usual cost for this course is £200+VAT)

-The National Literacy Trust aims to deliver a town-wide media campaign to raise awareness of literacy and promote good literacy practices.
-They will engage with 45 primary schools via a Literacy Pledge, membership of the National Literacy Trust and supporting literacy focused activities and Professional Development.
+We have launched Doncaster Stories along with the National Literacy Trust.
+This is a community led campaign to boost literacy levels across Doncaster, engaging with 45 primary schools via a Literacy Pledge.
 They will engage key organisations, community groups and through recruiting and supporting local Literacy Champions (volunteers) they will promote literacy and offer family literacy activities in the community.

 Schools can get in touch by emailing: Jason.Vit@literacytrust.org.uk